 A candidate should demonstrate the desire to deepen their knowledge and experience in Pediatric Physical Therapy.
 They should have a strong academic background, some experience demonstrating an interest in Pediatric Physical Therapy

-Q: Is there tuition for the fellowship?
+Q: Is there tuition for the residency?

 A: No. There are no fees or tuition.